Thank you for visiting

 Deciding to undertake a course of therapy is an important step.
 You may have a clear idea of what you want to work on, or have just decided that it is time to change something.
 Psychodynamic counselling can help you to look at things in a supported way.
 It can help with noticing our patterns of behaviour and possible earlier incarnations of these patterns.

-Attending a session of therapy is way to stop and to notice how we really are (rather than how we think we should be).
-Doing this with a therapist can help us to name and explore the difficulty we may more usually avoid.
-This can also assist us with the motivation to make changes, give us the space to really consider, help in looking at patterns we may want to unpack.
+Attending therapy is way to stop and to notice how we really are (rather than how we think we should be).
+Doing this with a therapist can help us to name and explore the difficulty we may more usually avoid, helping in looking at patterns we may want to unpack.